 You might have heard about the Cognitive biases – they are close friends of ours but this friendship does not help our critical thinking and decision-making process when playing poker.

 Cognitive biases are flaws in logical thinking that clear the path to bad irrational decisions.
 They are shortcuts that our brain chooses to take to get to a conclusion, but often that shortcut is misleading.

 Here are the three most common biases in poker.
 I believe you came across at least one of them while playing and you will recognize it immediately:

 You play against a passive villain.
 Fou find yourself at the R and he bets.
 You know that you made a few not too smart moves so far and you don’t have enough value in your hand to call.
 At the same time, half of your stack is on the table already so you decide to make an emotional call instead of folding.

 Why would you do that?

 The answer is in your brain.

 Your priority as a professional poker player is to perform proper and logical math-based reasoning and evaluate your chances with maximum accuracy.
-Normally you’re skillful enough to do it with ease, but something gets in the way now and you can’t give it a logical explanation.
-You’ve already put a lot of money at the table and now you feel obliged to keep on putting more in an attempt not to lose the amount that went out of your pocket at first place.
+Normally you’re skilful enough to do it with ease, but something gets in the way now and you can’t give it a logical explanation.
+You’ve already put a lot of money at the table and now you feel obliged to keep on putting more in an attempt not to lose the amount that went out of your pocket in the first place.